-On the Same Page is a special column by Janiece Evans-Page, head of Fossil Foundation.
-Here, she examines the organizations, people and insights that approach the system of change the same way we do.
+On the Same Page is a special column by Janiece Evans-Page, head of the Fossil Foundation.
+Here, she shares the insights and strategies behind our global impact.

 I can still feel the reverberations from another inspiring week at The Skoll World Forum, a gathering of the world’s top innovators in social change.